-A high number of cats we rescue are feral, which are homeless cats (homeless either by birth or by abandonment).
+A high number of homeless cats we rescue are feral.
 Feral does not mean that they are a threat to humans, but that they are distrustful and afraid of us.
 Feral, unspayed females spend their lives pregnant and hungry, while males often die from wounds inflicted in territorial battles over mates and food, and disease is spread – such as feline aids and leukemia.

 Where did all these feral cats come from?
 Studies have shown that the high numbers of ferals have originated from people who are financially unable to neuter/spay their cats, irresponsible pet owners who can afford to, but don’t, transient owners who leave their unspayed/unneutered animals behind to fend for themselves.
 These cats, when allowed to roam freely, will mate resulting in rampant overpopulation, which is what animal rescue organizations like BCC contend with.

 At 5 months of age a kitten can have its first litter and that same kitten can have a second litter by the time it is a year old – a litter being anywhere from 1 kitten to 5, 6, 7… A nursing mom can get pregnant and 60 days later, which is the gestation period, can have another litter.
 Only about 50% of these kittens will survive.
 We make every effort to educate the public about the importance of spaying or neutering their pets.